These Namibia facts were chosen and researched by kids especially for kids to get more insights into this beautiful country.

 Namibia was the first country to sign a statement that includes the protection of the environment into the country's constitution!

 On this photo you can see lots of animals that came to drink at the waterhole at sunset.
-We captured this image at the Omaruru Game Lodge in the centre of Namibia.
+We captured this image at the Omaruru Game Lodge, which is located in the centre of Namibia.

 Read more about animals in Namibia when you click here or on the image below.

-Several indigenous African languages are spoken as home languages as well with Oshiwambo being the African local language which is most widely spoken and understood.
+Several indigenous African languages are spoken as home languages in Namibia.
+Oshiwambo is the African local language which is most widely spoken and understood.
 This is how you can say 'hello' to the locals (in German, in Oshiwambo and in 'Namibian' English):

 There is a wide variety of food available in Namibia with the ocean supplying fish and seafood and the farms in the countryside providing lamb, beef and ostriches.

-There are as well exotic sounding game dishes made with with kudu and springbok meat in form of steaks, fillets or as ingredient in a typical potjiekos/stew.
+There are as well exotic sounding game dishes made with with kudu and springbok meat in form of steaks, fillets or as ingredient in a typical potjiekos or stew.

 The most commonly known dishes are: